canonical/indico-operator/docs/tutorial.md

 juju integrate indico postgresql-k8s:database
 ```

-Note: `database` is the name of the relation.
+Note: `database` is the name of the integration.
 This is needed because establishes that the two charms are compatible with each other.
-You can run `juju info indico` to check what are the relation names required by the Indico application.
+You can run `juju info indico` to check what are the integration names required by the Indico application.

 Enable PostgreSQL extensions: